vaishu123f/Internship-project/README.md

 ﻿# Internship-project
  “A responsive portfolio website built using HTML, CSS, and JavaScript to showcase my skills and projects.”

- Project name : "Acharya Website"
+ Project name : "Acharya University"